Post-Capitalist-Labs/models/coop-fair-price/README.md

 # Equitable Pricing Formula in a Cooperative Economy

-We aim to create an equitable pricing formula in an economy of cooperatives.
+Here we modedl an equitable pricing formula in an economy of cooperatives.
 This formula will redistribute surplus from more economically advantaged co-ops to less advantaged ones to maintain balance and sustainability within the cooperative community.

 ## Definitions